Japan businessman paid US$8.2m by Tokyo Olympics bid lobbied figure at centre of French corruption probe | Malay Mail

 The JOC said it was separate from the bid committee and had no knowledge of payments made to Takahashi’s company and Mori’s non-profit.

-Asked about the payments, an organizing committee spokesman said the bid committee had been disbanded and the organising committee was “not in a position to know the details of the bidding activities.”
+Asked about the payments, an organising committee spokesman said the bid committee had been disbanded and the organising committee was “not in a position to know the details of the bidding activities.”

 ‘Wining and dining’